apachecn/geeksforgeeks-dsal-zh/docs/find-whether-path-two-cells-matrix.md

         boolean visited[][])
     {

-        // Checking the boundries, walls and
+        // Checking the boundaries, walls and
         // whether the cell is unvisited if ( isSafe(i, j, matrix)